Wood Floor Scratch Repair

 Treatment of Small Scratches

-Now, not all scratches are visible and ruining the appearance of your floor.
+Now, not all scratches are visible and ruin the appearance of your floor.
 However, if you know it is there, even if not that visible, you will definitely want to take care of it and remove the scratch.
 Sometimes this can be done with the help of some household remedies and DIY solutions.
 However, we do not recommend you to experiment with a method you are not sure how it will turn out, therefore, it will be better to ask your local wood floor restoration professional for help even when it comes to small and fine scratches.
 In case the problem with the scratch is not that it is deep but that it appears lighter than the rest of the floor, a blending pencil in the appropriate colour could also be used for filling in the scratch.

 Finish Restorer for Light Scratches